THE FINAL YEARS

 Of note is that the California GTE (and former Con-Tel) IMTS systems survived longer, as well as having started with IMTS before Pacific Telephone did.
 The Los Gatos, California GTE system was still on the air in 1997 although it is believed that virtually all IMTS systems on Bell channels are off the air today in the United States.
 There is still at least one IMTS system still on the air, the Schuylkill Mobile Fone, Inc. UHF IMTS private system in Pottsville, Pennsylvania.
 There are at least a couple of IMTS rural radiotelephone systems operating in remote areas of Canada ( as of 2008) although I understand there are plans to replace those with "micro-cell" GSM stations.

-An interesting note is that in approximately 2003, the FCC auctioned the long-abandoned low band 43 MHZ "Z" series MTS channels originally occupied by Pacific Telephone and other Bell operating companies on the western coast.
-These channels were purchased for a small sum, relatively speaking, by private interests and a use for them has yet to be determined.
+An interesting note is that in approximately 2001, the FCC began auctioned the long-abandoned low band 43 MHZ "Z" series MTS channels originally occupied by Pacific Telephone and other Bell operating companies on the western coast from Alaska to Mexico.
+These channels were purchased for small sums, relatively speaking, by a number of small business and individual purchasers, but a use for them was never actually determined and it seems that most buyers eventually lost the licenses for failure to make use of them.

 Click here to see some old Pacific Telephone mobile bills